Winter Clothing: Head-to-Toe Dressing Tips

 Gearing up for cold weather play presents some challenges for parents.
 How do you keep kids warm and dry, without over-bundling?
 How do you minimize daily wrestling with winter coats, snow pants and snow boots?

 When it comes to winter dressing, the right approach—and apparel—makes all the difference.
 Before you pick-up that first pair of baby mittens, learn what outdoor experts recommend.

 - Dress your child like an onion—in layers.
 Yes, you've heard it before, but do you know why it works?
 It works because layering creates buffer zones of warm air in between garments, providing superior insulation.

 - Start with a moisture-wicking under layer that draws wetness away from the skin.
 The most effective moisture-wicking fabrics: polyester or microfiber blends.
 Surprisingly, it's best to avoid cotton (one of our favorite indoor fabrics), because it absorbs dampness and clings to skin.

-- One-piece snowsuits are great for babies (for ease, look for all-in-ones, with attached fold-over mittens, booties, and hood, as well as a full-length zipper).
+- One-piece snowsuits and buntings are great for babies (for ease, look for all-in-ones, with attached fold-over mittens, booties, and hood, as well as a full-length zipper).
 However, two-piece sets are generally more practical for older, active kids.
 A separate jacket/snow pants set will be easier to get on and off quickly, a must for gotta-go bathroom breaks.

 - When it comes to cold weather, "moisture management" really is half the battle.
 Water conducts heat away from the body roughly 25 times faster than air, so kids get chilled faster.
 For this reason, water-resistant snow pants are a smarter choice than, say, denim jeans, which absorb and hold moisture.